cinout/ACME_BUY/README.md

 - [ ] Maybe add phone in application form as well????
 - [ ] Need a settings page for users/sellers to edit their profile
 - [ ] login/register page should provide a goback button
+- [ ] Do I need to use React Query ?
+- [ ] Think about what the seller can see when they are deactivated
+- [ ] How to elegantly handle the interface when accessToken expired?
+- [ ] consider using auth0 for authentication
+- [ ] Do i need a "refresh token" to enhance security? see https://www.cyberchief.ai/2023/05/secure-jwt-token-storage.html
+- [ ]